avo-hq/docs.avohq.io/docs/2.0/dashboards.md

 end
 ```

-This gives you an extra layer of control without code duplication and the best developer experience.
+That gives you an extra layer of control without code duplication and the best developer experience.

 #### Control the base settings from the parent

 Evidently, you don't want to show the same `label`, `description`, and other details for that second card from the first card;.
-You can control the `label`, `description`, `cols`, `rows`, and `refresh_every` options from the parent declaration.
+Therefore, you can control the `label`, `description`, `cols`, `rows`, and `refresh_every` options from the parent declaration.

 ```ruby{7-11}
 class Dashy < Avo::Dashboards::BaseDashboard